A statue commemorating the Three Kings in Juana Diaz.

 Juana Díaz

-Having been a Spanish colony for more than 500 years, Puerto Rico maintains several Spanish traditions, none more beloved than celebrating the Epiphany on January 6th.
-This is a Catholic holiday commemorating the Three Wisemen, also known as the Three Kings, the Biblical Magi, and in Spanish los Tres Reyes Magos, who visited baby Jesus in the manger with offerings of gold, frankincense, and myrrh.
+Having been a Spanish colony for more than 500 years, Puerto Rico maintains several Spanish traditions, none more beloved than celebrating Epiphany on January 6.
+This Catholic holiday commemorates los Tres Reyes Magos, or the Three Wisemen who visited baby Jesus in the manger with offerings of gold, frankincense, and myrrh.

 City Hall in Juana Diaz